StephanePeyregne/AuthentiCT/README.md

 - pandas (version 0.25.2)
 - scipy (version 1.3.1)

-After downloading or cloning this repository, you can install AuthentiCT by typing from the terminal:
+After downloading or cloning this repository, you can install AuthentiCT by typing from the terminal whic should install all necessary dependencies:
 ```
 pip3 install [path to the downloaded repository]
 ```